calcom/cal.com/packages/features/ee/organizations/README.md

 For eg:- Use  `http://localhost:3000/video/nAjnkjejuzis99NhN72rGt` instead of  `http://app.cal.local:3000/video/nAjnkjejuzis99NhN72rGt`.

-To get a HTTPs URL for localhost, you can use a tunneling tool such as `ngrok` or [Tunnelmole](https://github.com/robbie-cahill/tunnelmole-client) .
-Alternatively, you can generate an SSL certificate for your local domain using `mkcert` and turning off any SSL certificate validation in your HTTPS client (be sure to do this for local only, otherwise its a security risk).
+To get an HTTPS URL for localhost, you can use a tunneling tool such as `ngrok` or [Tunnelmole](https://github.com/robbie-cahill/tunnelmole-client) .
+Alternatively, you can generate an SSL certificate for your local domain using `mkcert`.
+Turn off any SSL certificate validation in your HTTPS client (be sure to do this for local only, otherwise its a security risk).

 #### Tunnelmole - Open Source Tunnelling Tool: